anshumandwivediusa/spring/01. iac_di/README.md

 - **Embedded Servers**
   Ships with Tomcat, Jetty, or Undertow embedded, so you can run apps with `java -jar` without external server setup.

+- **Standalone Applications**
+   No need for external servers (like Tomcat).
+   Comes with embedded servers (Tomcat, Jetty, or Undertow).
+   Runs as a self-contained JAR (Java Archive) with java -jar.

 - **Spring Boot CLI**
   Command-line tool to quickly prototype apps using Groovy scripts.